gnembon/fabric-carpet/docs/scarpet/api/Entities.md

 ### `query(e,'sneaking')`

-Boolean, true if entity is sneaking.
+Boolean, true if the entity is sneaking.

 ### `query(e,'sprinting')`

-Boolean, true if entity is sprinting.
+Boolean, true if the entity is sprinting.

 ### `query(e,'swimming')`

-Boolean, true if entity is swimming.
+Boolean, true if the entity is swimming.

 ### `query(e,'jumping')`

-Boolean, true if entity is jumping.
+Boolean, true if the entity is jumping.

 ### `query(e,'gamemode')`